tm4gic/Capstone_STCK_sentiment/README.md

-### Data Engeneering
+### Data Engineering

-Initially, I intended to predict Tesla Stock Closing price solely using features not relating to the sotck price.
-In order to improve the scores I added serveral features on top of the NLP scores generated that I believed could help this classification problem.
+Initially, I intended to predict Tesla Stock Closing price solely using features not relating to the stock price.
+In order to improve the scores I added several features on top of the NLP scores generated that I believed could help this classification problem.
-* Article count : On the days with more articles could indicate a important news day for the stock (i.e earnings, catastrophic event, uncexpected event, etc.)
+* Article count : On the days with more articles could indicate an important news day for the stock (i.e earnings, catastrophic event, unexpected event, etc.)
 * OBV (On Balance Volume) : a measure of buying and selling pressures as a cumulative indicator that adds volume on up days and subtracts volume on down days.
 When the security closes lower than the previous close all the day's volume is considered down-volume.
 Usually when both price and OBV make higher peaks and throughs, the upward trend is more likely to continue and vice versa.
 For more information please visit https://www.fidelity.com/learning-center/trading-investing/technical-analysis/technical-indicator-guide/obv
 * RSI (Relative Strength Index): describe what it is etc.